jamesmcroft/azure-ai-document-pipeline-sample/README.md

 - The initial workflow then triggers the specific invoice data extraction workflow for each document folder in the batch in parallel using the **[Extract Invoice Data workflow](./src/AIDocumentPipeline/Invoices/ExtractInvoiceDataWorkflow.cs)**.
 These process the folders as follows:
   - For each folder in the batch:
     - For each file in the folder:
-      - Extract the content of the file using one of the registered document data extractor services, [Azure OpenAI with Markdown](./src/AIDocumentPipeline.Shared/Documents/OpenAI/OpenAIMarkdownDocumentDataExtractor.cs) or [Azure OpenAI with Vision](./src/AIDocumentPipeline.Shared/Documents/OpenAI/OpenAIVisionDocumentDataExtractor.cs). _The registration for these can be found in the [Program class](./src/AIDocumentPipeline/Program.cs) for the Azure Functions project_.
+      - Extract the content of the file using the registered document data extractor services, [Azure OpenAI with Vision](./src/AIDocumentPipeline.Shared/Documents/OpenAI/OpenAIVisionDocumentDataExtractor.cs). _The registration for these can be found in the [Program class](./src/AIDocumentPipeline/Program.cs) for the Azure Functions project_.
       - Extract the structured data expected for the invoice using the defined [Invoice Data object](./src/AIDocumentPipeline/Invoices/InvoiceData.cs). **See [Extract Invoice Data](./src/AIDocumentPipeline/Invoices/Activities/ExtractInvoiceData.cs).**
-        - _By using a defined data-transfer object, the prompt to the language model can be strictly controlled by providing a schema of the expected data to ensure accurate extraction_.
+        - _By using a defined data-transfer object, the prompt to the language model can be strictly controlled by providing a JSON schema as the response\_format of the request to ensure accurate extraction_.
       - Validate the extracted data based on defined business rules. **See [Validate Invoice Data](./src/AIDocumentPipeline/Invoices/Activities/ValidateInvoiceData.cs).**

 ### Observability